long-term complications of Lyme disease

 Can Powassan virus cause encephalitis?

 Yes.
-Powassan virus may cause meningitis, encephalitis, seizures, weakness, and long-term neurologic complications.
+Powassan virus can cause encephalitis, a serious inflammation of the brain that may lead to seizures, weakness, cognitive difficulties, and other long-term neurologic complications.

 Dr. Daniel Cameron, MD, MPH